ckoparkar/rrb-vector/README.md

 all snoc_Bottom's will always have enough fuel to finish executing.
 Also, becuase it's not structurally recursive on the tree, unfold wouldn't work in the usual way in the proofs and so on.
-I didn't get far with `Program Fixpoint` either; I'm having trouble remembering the exact details of where I was stuck.
+I didn't get far with `Program Fixpoint` either; but I'm having trouble remembering the exact details of where I was stuck.
 I briefly considered going the full 'Well-Founded Recursion' route, but decided against it.

 On Friday, I gave up and changed the implementation to grow the trees toward the left.
-This was the cheat I was referring to earlier.
+This is what I meant when I said I cheated.
 So `snoc` actually works like `cons`, and everything else is reversed too.
 For example, this is what a tree with 20 elements looks like: